andrewsunglaekim/git_workshop/readme.md

 The index is the place we place the revisions in our files before we `commit` them to the repository.

 Why should we stage things?
 It's hard to see as we currently are only staging 1 file at this time.
-Imagine we were in a code base where we've made 20 revisions to several file.
+Imagine we were in a code base where we've made 20 revisions to several files.
 What if we only want some of those changes to be saved.
 It'd be really nice to be able save some of the changes but discard the rest.

 ### Committing
 Committing changes essentially "saves" a version of your code.